paradox4280/paradox4280.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hey there just to let you now this is a testing site thanks for checking it out now would you kindly get lost.
+Hey there just to let you now this is a testing site thanks for checking it out.

 <html>